Seoul, Korea: The Food Tour

 BHC

 There’s so much flavor in each bite, especially their spicy ones.
 Some locations like Myeongdong’s let people eat on the outside tables and drink, others are indoors-only, and there’s an option to takeout.
-Either way, delicious and highly recommended.
+Either way, delicious, casual, and highly recommended.

 Area: (Chain) Myeongdong, City Hall, etc.